2026 Scholarship awards

 Be a Citizen or Permanent Resident of Canada (proof required, international students studying in Canada DO NOT qualify for the Center for Consumer Products Scholarship)

-Have received a high school diploma within the last five years
+Have received a high school diploma within the last six years

-First year applicants must have achieved an overall average of at least 80 percent in the final year of high school prior to graduation; second year applicants must have earned at least 75 percent in first year of college or university
+First year applicants must have achieved an overall average of at least 75 percent in the final year of high school prior to graduation; upper year applicants must have earned at least 60 percent average in your previous term of college or university

-Be enrolling in your first or second year of study at a university or college recognized by the Association of Universities and Colleges of Canada (in the year of application), and must provide confirmation of your admission prior to receiving the scholarship
+Be enrolling in a university or college recognized by the Association of Universities and Colleges of Canada (in the year of application), and must provide confirmation of your full-time admission prior to receiving the scholarship

 Application Requirements